forax/write_your_own_java_framework/mapper/README.md

-# Mapping objects to JSON
+# Serializing objects to JSON

-The idea is to implement an object, the `JSONMapper`, that is able to convert an object to a [JSON](https://json.org) text.
+The idea is to implement an object, the `JSONSerializer`, that is able to convert an object to a [JSON](https://json.org) text.

-A `JSONMapper` is able to convert
+A `JSONSerializer` is able to convert
 - basic JSON type like boolean, int or String
 - can be configured to handle specific type like `MonthDay` of `java.time`
 - recursive types, types composed of other types, likes Java Beans or records